Safeguarding

 Parents and members of the local community with a concern about a student can contact the Safeguarding Team via the Academy telephone number, by email on safeguarding@chobhamacademy.org.uk and through the SHARP system https://chobhamacademy.thesharpsystem.com/

-If you have a safeguarding concern about a member of school staff, you should report this directly to Francesca Perry, Executive Principal francesca.perry@harrisfederation.org.uk
+If you have a safeguarding concern about a member of school staff, you should report this directly to Lisa Kattenhorn, Executive Principal l.kattenhorn@hfed.net

-If you have a safeguarding concern about the Executive Principal, Vice Principals, Harris Federation staff or Governors you should report your concern directly to Rebecca Hickey, Director of Secondary Education at Harris Federation rebecca.hickey@harrisfederation.org.uk
+If you have a safeguarding concern about the Executive Principal, Vice Principals, Harris Federation staff or Governors you should report your concern directly to Rebecca Hickey, Director of Secondary Education at Harris Federation info@harrisfederation.org.uk, Tel: 0208 253 7777.

 Members of the public are also able to make direct referrals to Social Care.
 Below are details of Children’s Services in our local area.